A Virtual Reality-based Training and Assessment System for Bridge Inspectors with an Assistant Drone: The Training and Assessment System

 \subsubsection{The Ground Team}

 The ground team in the simulation comprises an inspector (the virtual counterpart of the trainee) and a truck.
 The simulation defines the location of the ground team where the drone takes off and returns to.
-The simulation provides two views to the trainee.
-The first one is the view of the inspector in the simulation.
-The second one is the camera's view that is moving along with the drone.
-The trainee uses these two views alternatively, depending on the stage of the inspection.
+The simulation provides two views side by side on the screen to the trainee.
+The left is the inspector's view at the site, and the right is the camera's view from the drone.
+During the simulation training, the trainee can switch her/his gazes between the two views to focus on the most useful one.
 For example, the inspector's view can be useful during taking-off and landing.
-The camera's view is what the trainee would concentrate on during the inspection and the navigation.
+The camera's view is what the trainee would concentrate on during the inspection and for the visual navigation.